 In particular, proximal narrowing of the left main coronary artery and the left anterior descending artery is associated with a poor prognosis.

 Management of stable Angina

-This can be divided into lifestyle modifications to reduce the risk of cardiovascular disease, and pharmacological interventions
+This can be divided into lifestyle modifications, pharmacological interventions, and revascularisation.

 There are two main mechanisms used to relieve the symptoms of angina: